 Derek Layman – Production Manager

 Derek Layman was born and raised in Eganville, Ontario to Kerry and Colette Layman.
 He remained in the Valley for most for most of his life, attending St. James elementary school in Eganville and Opeongo High School in Cobden.
-After graduating in 2012, Derek decided to take a year off from school to make some money as a delivery driver for Boston Pizza in Pembroke, where he met his fiance, Allison Schizkoske.
+After graduating in 2012, Derek decided to take a year off from school to make some money as a delivery driver for Boston Pizza in Pembroke, where he met his wife, Allison Layman.
 After his year off school, he moved to Ottawa where he enrolled in a Multimedia Developer program at Algonquin College and graduated in 2016.
 He struggled to find work in his field of study so he decided to take a job as an Aircraft Service Person in 2016, then a job in security in 2018.
-After living in the city for 5 years, Derek decided that the city was not the place he wanted to be and moved back to the Valley with his fiancé.
+After living in the city for 5 years, Derek decided that the city was not the place he wanted to be and moved back to the Valley with his wife.
 During the moving process, he found and succeed in taking the Production Manager position at The Valley Gazette in September 2018.
-He now lives in Eganville after moving into his grandparents’ house with his fiancé.
+He now lives in Eganville with his wife.

 Jen Juhasz was born and raised in Victoria, British Columbia.
 When she was six years old, she moved with her family to her parent’s home province of Ontario and settled in Niagara Falls.
 She decided to stay in her hometown, and enrolled in Brock University, majoring in applied linguistics.
 Jen then enrolled in a Masters of Theology program at Wilford Laurier University where she met her husband.
 In 1997, the pair married and moved to Toronto, where Jen used her skills working at Rogers Communications.
 Two years before moving to the area, Jen and her husband decided they wanted to escape the city and raise a family in a small town.
 Jen, Dez, Tori and Anna now live in Schutt.